-There are a few keywords and some reserved function words in MY-BASIC as below:
+There are forty keywords and forty four reserved function words in MY-BASIC as below:

-1, 1 2514 1111 1422 4112 22 1127 15 157

-Keywords REM, NIL, MOD, AND, OR, NOT, IS, LET,
+Keywords NIL, MOD, AND, OR, NOT, IS, LET, DIM, IF,

-DIM, IF, THEN, ELSEIF, ELSE, ENDIF, FOR,
+THEN, ELSEIF, ELSE, ENDIF, FOR, IN, TO,

-IN, TO, STEP, NEXT, WHILE, WEND, DO,
+STEP, NEXT, WHILE, WEND, DO, UNTIL,

-UNTIL, EXIT, GOTO, GOSUB, RETURN,
+EXIT, GOTO, GOSUB, RETURN, CALL, DEF,

-CALL, DEF, ENDDEF, CLASS, ENDCLASS,
+ENDDEF, CLASS, ENDCLASS, ME, NEW,

-ME, NEW, VAR, REFLECT, LAMBDA, MEM,
+VAR, REFLECT, LAMBDA, MEM, TYPE,

-TYPE, IMPORT, END
+IMPORT, END

 Reserved Standard ABS, SGN, SQR, FLOOR, CEIL, FIX, ROUND,

 words library SRND, RND, SIN, COS, TAN, ASIN, ACOS,

 ATAN, EXP, LOG, ASC, CHR, LEFT, LEN,

 MID, RIGHT, STR, VAL, PRINT, INPUT

-Collection LIST, DICT, PUSH, POP, PEEK, INSERT, SORT,
+Collection LIST, DICT, PUSH, POP, PEEK, INSERT,

-library EXIST, INDEX_OF, GET, SET, REMOVE,
+library SORT, EXIST, INDEX_OF, GET, SET,

-CLEAR, CLONE, TO_ARRAY, ITERATOR,
+REMOVE, CLEAR, CLONE, TO_ARRAY,

-MOVE_NEXT
+ITERATOR, MOVE_NEXT

-It is not allowed to use these words for user-defined identifier; in addition there are two more TRUE and FALSE predefined symbols besides these words, which obviously represent Boolean value true and false, it's able to reassign these two symbols but it's not recommended.
+It is not allowed to use these words for user-defined identifier; in addition there are two more TRUE and FALSE predefined symbols besides these words, which represent Boolean value true and false, it's able to re-define these two symbols but it's not recommended.
 Meaning of each keyword will be mentioned latter in this manual.